IBM/aspera-cli/README.md

 - `aoc files sync` (uses node)
 - `shares files sync` (uses node)

-The `sync` command performs the following actions:
+The `sync` command, available in above plugins, performs the following actions:

 - Start a local Sync session by executing the `async` command with the appropriate parameters.
 - Get local Sync session information using the `asyncadmin` command, if available.